datacommonsorg/data/scripts/epa/airdata/README.md

 # Importing EPA AirData
 This directory imports [Outdoor Air Quality Data](https://aqs.epa.gov/aqsweb/airdata/download_files.html) into Data Commons.
 This includes mean/max concentration and AQI for Ozone, SO2, CO, NO2, PM2.5, and PM10 measured at various monitors throughout the  US, Puerto Rico and US Virgin Islands.
+Source CSVs are downloaded directly from the pre-generated data files.

 The script generates:
 - `EPA_AirQuality.csv`